 Use your prior knowledge as a base for learning new material.

-Prior Knowledge about yourself as a student
+Identify prior knowledge about yourself as a student.

-Ask yourself the follow questions.
+Ask yourself the follow questions:

 - What do I know about this type of reading and my own study skills that can help me learn from the reading?

 - What type of learner am I in this subject?
 How does my learning style match this type of reading?